lrstanley/marill/README.md

    --threads n              Use n threads to fetch data (0 defaults to server cores/2) (default: 0) --delay DURATION         Delay DURATION before each resource is crawled (e.g. 5s, 1m, 100ms) (default: 0s) --domains DOMAIN:IP ...
-Manually specify list of domains to scan in form: DOMAIN:IP ..., or DOMAIN:IP:PORT --min-score value        Minimium score for domain (default: 8) -a, --assets             Crawl assets (css/js/images) for each page --ignore-success         Only print results if they are considered failed --allow-insecure         Ignore SSL certificate errors
+Manually specify list of domains to scan in form: DOMAIN:IP ..., or DOMAIN:IP:PORT --min-score value        Minimum score for domain (default: 8) -a, --assets             Crawl assets (css/js/images) for each page --ignore-success         Only print results if they are considered failed --allow-insecure         Ignore SSL certificate errors